-Philo takes part in a bare knuckle fight - as he does - to make some more money than he can earn from his car repair business.
-He decides to retire from fighting, but when the Mafia come along and arrange another fight, he is pushed into it.
-A motorcycle gang and an orangutan called Clyde all add to the 'fun'.Written by
+Philo Beddoe (Clint Eastwood) takes part in a bare knuckle fight, as he does, to make some more money than he can earn from his car repair business.
+He decides to retire from fighting, but when the Mafia comes along and arranges another fight, he is pushed into it.
+A motorcycle gang and an orangutan called Clyde (C.J. the Orangutan) all add to the "fun".Written by

 Colin Tinto <firstname.lastname@example.org>

 While the Jackson Airport was used for some exterior establishing shots, most of the scenes of the jet exiting the airport and people leaving the airport running down the tarmac to the highway was shot in California.
 The "jet" shown coasting to a stop in downtown Jackson was simply a front-end shell on wheels with people exiting from steps on the other side.
 See more »